 Drain Field Repair & Restoration

-Professional drain field repair and restoration services that return your septic system to full function — backed by decades of hands-on field experience.
+Professional drain field repair and restoration services that return your septic system to full function – backed by decades of hands-on field experience.
+As a trusted septic company, we provide fast response and emergency solutions for the full range of drain field issues.
+Contact us for quality service you can rely on.

 5 Highlights on Drain Field Repair & Restoration

 • Biomat Removal and Soil Rejuvenation — We fracture compacted soil, jet perforated pipes clean, and apply targeted bioaugmentation additives to break down the anaerobic biomat layer choking your absorption trenches.
+These repairs restore efficiency to your system.

 • Permitting and As-Built Documentation — Every drain field restoration project includes coordination with local health departments, updated as-built drawings, and full compliance with current septic permit requirements.
+We ensure all documentation is clear and complete.

 Why Choose Our Drain Field Repair & Restoration